Why You Should Lease

 Enjoy a fixed interest rate instead of a floating rate

 Unlike a bank loan where repayments and interest rates fluctuate, leasing equipment gives you a fixed rate for the term of the lease.
-You pay nothing upfront and with predetermined monthly payments, you can budget better.
+You pay nothing upfront and with predetermined payments, you can budget better.

 Keep your equipment up to date